Academic Policies

 Drop / Add Withdrawal Policies

-Courses added or dropped without advisor approval may be considered as not meeting degree requirements.
-Students and advisors are urged to monitor this procedure carefully.
-Only an official advisor is authorized to sign a student’s drop/add form.
+Courses added or dropped without adviser approval may be considered as not meeting degree requirements.
+Students and advisers are urged to monitor this procedure carefully.
+Only an official adviser is authorized to sign a student’s drop/add form.

 No change in schedule is valid unless it is reported to the NYU Meyers Office of Advising & Academic Services on the forms provided or by using the Albert registration system.
 Change of Program forms may be obtained from the Office of Advising & Academic Services.
 Courses officially dropped during the first three weeks of the term will not appear on the transcript.
 Those dropped from the beginning of the fourth week through the ninth week of the term will be recorded with a grade of W. After the ninth week, no one may withdraw from a course.
 Students should consult the University Refund Schedule for financial implications of dropped courses.